ixahmedxi/unverceled-nextjs/README.md

 1. Use this template to create a new repository
 2. Clone the template to your machine
 3. Run `pnpm install`
+4. Edit the `wrangler.jsonc` file and put your own KV namespace id and D1 Database name & id.
-4. To deploy to cloudflare, run `pnpm wrangler login` first then you can just run `pnpm run deploy`
+5. To deploy to cloudflare, run `pnpm wrangler login` first then you can just run `pnpm run deploy`

 It's that simple!